imperial-genomics-facility/igf-pipeline-help/demultiplexing.md

       <tr>
         <td>Sample_ID</td>
         <td>A-Z, 0-9, "-" (NO SPACE)</td>
-        <td>An unique id will be assiged by genomics facility for each samples/td>
+        <td>An unique id will be assiged by genomics facility for each samples</td>
       </tr>
       <tr>
         <td>Sample_Name</td>
         <td>A-Z, 0-9, "-"   (NO SPACE)</td>
-        <td>User given sample name which will be used by Bcl2Fastq for naming fastq files </td>
+        <td>User given sample name which will be used by Bcl2Fastq for naming fastq files</td>
       </tr>
       <tr>
         <td>Sample_Project</td>